 For example, root canal treatment often requires an artificial crown to give strength back to the tooth.
 Whilst root canal treatment falls under band 2, the crown is band 3 treatment.
 The good news is you pay just band 3, not band 2 and band 3.

-Private dental treatment cost
+Dental crown cost – Private dental treatment

 When you opt to go for private dental treatment you get the greatest choice.
 Because you are paying for it, you may have the option to opt for a crown even if you want it only for cosmetic reasons, rather than clinical reasons.